Northmoor, Missouri

-Northmoor is a city in Platte County, Missouri and is part of the Kansas City metropolitan area within the United States.
-The population was 325 at the 2010 census.
+Northmoor is a city in Platte County, Missouri, and is part of the Kansas City metropolitan area.
+The population was 291 at the 2020 census.

 History

 A post office called Northmoor was established in 1927, and remained in operation until 1947.
 The community's name is an amalgamation of Moore, the name of a first settler, and "north", a directional name relative to the community's location from Kansas City.

 On May 4, 2003 an F4 tornado ripped through the town, destroying several homes and causing extensive damage to the police station and to City Hall.
 Despite the damage, no serious injuries were reported.